 Jen also asked me if I was in to trends.
 My answer was absolutely not.
 I am not the biggest fan of walking into a store and buying a room set with all the fixins.
 I just don’t like knowing that my neighbor and my neighbor’s neighbor and everyone else and their mother and their cousin Larry has the same exact space as me.
 Maybe it’s because I use to work in the marketing department for a furniture store that sold complete sets.
 Maybe I like my space to be my own…something that’s memorable.
 And this folks is why home decor, for me, can be a daunting task.
 She asked me, do you like moroccan rugs?
 Kilim?
 Brass?
 YES!
 YES I DO JEN!
 OMG!
 Sadzies!
 I just came to the realization I like trends.
 Am I an unhipster hipster?
 I swear, I liked it before it was cool.
 So what now?
 I mean, every apartment in Logan Square probably has a Persian rug in their bathroom.
 Ugh!

 Well, this was my solution.
 I’ve resorted to buying a ton of random things that don’t match in search of inspiration.
 Otherwise known as the dumbest idea known to man, and I’ll probably end up opening an Etsy store by the time this is all said and done.
 But I’m in search of finding that one piece to design a room around.
 Finding my muse.
 My office is beginning to look like a hobo lives in it.
 A pair of lucite lamps and vintage green serape from the latest Chairish Instasale (both beautiful BTDubs).
 A vintage thermos and other lodge gear from Brimfield.
-A Saarinen side table from Scout.
 A beautiful Hmong appliqué textile from Thailand.
 It’s like I’m in the choose your own adventure of home decor bedroom makeovers.
-There’s so many options, but I can only choose one.
+There are so many options, but I can only choose one.
 I love them all and unsure of which way to go.
 If I choose them all, well, let’s just say, it will be a hot mess.

 Here are some of the questions I’ve been asking myself.
 You already know I have the Kent Coffey dresser which is staying.
 My master bedroom is quite large 22′ X 16′, so I will need yet another dresser.
 Probably a lowboy???
 Do I try to track down the 9 drawer dresser to match my set or do I mix it up?
-If I mix it up, do I try to find something similar or totally different?
+If I mix it up, so I try to find something similar or totally different?
 What about the color?
 See, this is the biggest problem with loving Mid Century Modern furniture.
 They don’t make it anymore and you basically have to get lucky on eBay or hope the estate sale gods show some mercy.
 To boot, I’ve put myself under a timeline which means time’s a tickin’.

-Then I tell myself, ok lady, you need to mix it up because the only matching lowboys you’ve found were in California, New York and Florida…shipping would be a pain in the arse, not to mention expensive.
+Then I tell myself, ok lady, you need to mix it up because the only matching lowboys you’ve found were in California, New York, and Florida…shipping would be a pain in the arse, not to mention expensive.
 So, if I mix it up, what about the nightstands?
 Do they match?
 Do I stick with wood?
 Are they both different?
 Are they painted?
 Are they nontraditional?
 Are they super funky?
 Are they campaign style?
 I mean, they still have to function for us.
 I guess that’s my biggest qualm.
 I’d like one drawer.
-The Boy has only the essentials on his side…large landline phone (blerg, I know, so ugly), digital alarm clock, task lamp, and really ugly plastic purple cup of water from my college days.
-My side is matching the brass task lamp, little vase with a feather, a cubby chucked full of random magazines, books, and iPad, and a drawer full of random hand lotions, spare change, a tennis ball (for my foot) and a bunch of other random things that I either have been too lazy to throw away or don’t have a good place to store.
+The Boy has only the essentials on his side… a large landline phone (blerg, I know, so ugly), digital alarm clock, task lamp, and really ugly plastic purple cup of water from my college days.
+My side is matching the brass task lamp, little vase with a feather, a cubby chucked full of random magazines, books, and iPad, and a drawer full of random hand lotions, spare change, a tennis ball (for my foot), and a bunch of other random things that I either have been too lazy to throw away or don’t have a good place to store.
 Don’t judge, you all have one of those drawers in your home.
 And yes, I might have three.